moonbuck/plugin-cards/README.md

 # plugin-cards
 A [Micro.blog](https://micro.blog "Micro.blog") plugin for adding [Twitter](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards "Twitter Cards") and [Open Graph](https://ogp.me "Open Graph Protocol") `<meta>` tags, which are used to generate link preview cards all over the g0dd@mn place.
+As of version 4, the plugin will also generate [structured data](https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data) for posts, which is utilized by search engines.
+The plugin can also generate card previews of its own to drop into your blog.

 ![Facebook](https://raw.githubusercontent.com/moonbuck/plugin-cards/main/images/facebook.jpeg)